-Computer Science is available as a major program leading to an Honours or a Specialised Honours (120-credit) degree The degree types are BA Honours, BSc Honours, BA or BSc Specialised Honours, International BSc (iBSc) and International BA (iBA).
+Computer Science is available as a major program leading to an Honours or a Specialised Honours (120-credit) degree.
+The degree types are BA Honours, BSc Honours, BA or BSc Specialised Honours, International BSc (iBSc) Honours and International BA (iBA) Honours, and the, new in 2011/12, International Dual Degree (BSc Specialised Honours/York; BSc Bachelor/Hochschule Bonn-Rhein-Sieg).

-The Honours major may be combined with most subjects in both LA&PS and Science and Engineering leading to a four-year double major or major-minor degree.
-Computer Science is also available as an Honours Minor program, which must be combined with an Honours Major in a different subject.
+The Honours major in Computer Science may be combined with most subjects in both LA&PS and Science and Engineering leading to a four-year double major or major-minor degree.
+Conversely, Computer Science is also available as an Honours Minor program, which must be combined with an Honours Major in a different discipline.

 The intention of a combined program is for students to major in two subjects.
-In a double major program, students complete course work up to the 4000-level in each subject.
+In a double major program, students complete course work up to and including the 4000-level in each subject.
 In a major/minor program the minor subject generally requires somewhat less course work than the major, and still may include courses at the 4000-level.
-Such degrees may require students to take more than the minimum of 120-credits to satisfy the honours requirements of each subject.
+Such combined degrees may require students to take more than the minimum of 120-credits to satisfy the honours requirements of each subject.
 Consult advisors in both departments if you are planning a combined program.

-In the Specialised Honours program students take more courses in computer science and mathematics than for other programs thereby achieving greater specialisation.
-However, a breadth in education is maintained by the requirement of a significant number of non-CSE and non-MATH courses.
+In the Specialised Honours program students take more courses in computer science and mathematics than for other programs thereby achieving greater depth of study.
+However, a breadth in education is maintained by the requirement of a significant number (30 credits) of non-CSE and non-MATH courses.

-A BA Honours or BSc Honours program requires 120-credits (normally completed in four years of study), more specialisation, a higher minimum performance (grade-pointaverage of 5.0 to proceed $^1$ - i.e., continue in the program - and to graduate), and in some cases different courses than a BA or BSc degree.
+A BA Honours or BSc Honours program require 120-credits (normally completed in four years of study), more specialisation, a higher minimum performance level (grade-point-average of 5.0 to proceed $^1$ - i.e., continue in the program - and to graduate), and in some cases different courses than a BA or BSc degree.